R on HPC clusters

 R

-This however leads to the same inefficient use of resources as happens when running an RStudio server: all the resources that you requested are blocked for you while your job is running, whether you are making use of them (running heavy computations) or not (thinking, typing code, running computations that use only a fraction of the requested resources).
+This however leads to the same inefficient use of resources as happens when running an RStudio server: all the resources that you requested are allocated to you while your job is running, whether you are making use of them (running heavy computations) or not (thinking, typing code, running computations that use only a fraction of the requested resources).

-Interactive jobs are thus best kept to develop code.
+Interactive jobs are thus best kept to prototype code.

 Scripts